murtuzaalisurti/wavy/README.md

 wavy(document.querySelector(".text"), {words: ["Wavy", "Text", "Animation", "Library", "JavaScript"]}, third_argument);
 ```

-The third argument you should pass is an object with a options to set the color of the `text`.
+The third argument you should pass is an object with an option to set the color of the `text`.
 The color values can be `hex`, `rgb` or standard `css values`.
 Example for third argument:
 ```js
 wavy(document.querySelector(".text"), {words: ["Wavy", "Text", "Animation", "Library", "JavaScript"]}, {color: "green"});